 For more information, contact Rachel (Parish Secretary) 020 7937 4778 or speak to one of the priests after Mass.

 Baptism We hold monthly baptism preparation classes for parents and godparents.
-The sessions last up to 2 hours.
+The sessions last approximately an hour and a half.
 The celebration of infants and children’s baptism is usually on a Saturday afternoon.
 Please, let one of the priests of the parish know that you want to take part in the sessions, so that he can give you more detailed and personalised information.

 Reception of the Sacraments of First Reconciliation and First Holy Communion